eunices/eunices.github.io/_pages/cv.md

 {% include base_path %}

 Currently I am a Masters (full time) student at the National University of Singapore (NUS).
-I am completing my thesis by 2021 and am looking for employment opportunities.
-I am currently open to any opportunities though I have some idea of what I want to do after graduation.
-Specially,
+I am completing my thesis by 2021 and am looking for employment opportunities, including

 1. Internship in a tech industry to gain experience either in software development or data engineering.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
 2. Data analyst.
 Preferably in government, healthcare or non-profit setting.
 3. Research assistant in environment biology.
 Preferably in genomics or modelling.
 I hope to pick up remote sensing skills, or more mathematical/theoretical modelling.

-If you do of any opportunities, you may contact me/ view my CV:
+If I am a good fit, you may contact me/ view my CV:

-- Contactable readily via **email** - eunice.sjy(at)gmail
+- Contactable via **email** - eunice.sjy(at)gmail
 - View my **work experience** at [LinkedIn](https://www.linkedin.com/in/eunicesoh/)
 - View my **research work** at [ResearchGate](https://www.researchgate.net/profile/Eunice_Soh2/research)
 - View my **tech/viz/research porfolio** by clicking on the "portfolio" tab